Most Singaporeans don't lose money buying an HDB flat… They lose money when they choose the wrong one.

 | Price | Lower | Higher (market rate) |

-| Waiting Time | 3–5 years | 3–6 months |
+| Waiting Time | Project-specific construction timeline | Transaction-specific completion timeline |

 | Location Choice | Limited | Flexible |